Need help? Call Us: (956) 712-2156

 For help with daily tasks such as cooking, cleaning, and personal care, caregivers typically charge between $25 and $35 per hour.
 This rate works well for part-time care, such as a few hours a day or several days a week.

-If your loved one requires additional support, such as help with medications or safe mobility, the cost may be higher.
+If your loved one requires additional support, such as medication management or safe mobility, the cost may be higher.
 Full-time or live-in care costs more because the caregiver stays in the home and provides care around the clock.
 Live-in caregivers typically cost between $6,500 and $10,000 per month.

 Caregiver prices don’t stay the same for everyone.
 The cost depends on the type of help your loved one needs and how frequently they require it.
 Some families only need part-time care.
 Others may need full-time or round-the-clock help.
 That’s why the price can go up or down.